 TRACIE WASHINGTON: We continue to represent them, as well as residents in many of the other communities.
 The mayor and the city have begun this demolition process with houses, and just arbitrarily and capriciously demolishing homes around the city.
 So just last week — two weeks ago, we filed a suit, myself along with Loyola Law Clinic, Bill Quigley, to stop these demolitions until the city comes up with a rational policy for determining which houses should be demolished.

 Right now, we have houses that were demolished that were — I got a call today, Amy, from someone who had to — whose Road Home was being fast-tracked so that her house — she could rebuild her house.
 She had gotten her closing documents.
 She had been awarded $130,000.
 They had done the evaluations and appraisals and everything.
 She was doing the process, starting to redo her house.
 She came home.
 Her house was gone.
 She was stuck.
-This is a sixty-two-year-old woman whose house was demolished, notwithstanding the fact she told them, "Look, the Road Home people called the city and said, you know, it’s going to take us another week.
+This is a 62-year-old woman whose house was demolished, notwithstanding the fact she told them, "Look, the Road Home people called the city and said, you know, it’s going to take us another week.
 Don’t — you know, don’t do this."
 So then they demolished the house, and this senior citizen then had to go back at closing and take the buyout.
 She had to take the buyout, because she didn’t have a house anymore.

 AMY GOODMAN: And what was the buyout?